-The course is designed to create a body of artwork in the specialization that the student has chosen and to develop students' understanding of professional issues in contemporary fine art specialized field.
-The course is a sequel to AAV 318 Theory and Practice where the focus is on historical, theoretical and critical issues in fine art, while this course builds on the theoretical knowledge and extends into the practical professional dimensions of a career in the arts and the larger professional field.
+The course is designed to create a body of artwork in the specialization that the student has chosen and to develop students' understanding of professional issues in contemporary lens-based art specialized field.
+The course is a sequel to AAV 338 Theory and Practice where the focus is on historical, theoretical and critical issues in Lens-Based Art, while this course builds on the theoretical knowledge and extends into the practical professional dimensions of a career in the arts and the larger professional field.

 The course will be composed of readings, seminar discussion, extensive field investigations, and class and faculty critique.
-Field investigations will include visits to artist studios, professional art production facilities, galleries and museums, meetings with curators, critics and other art professionals.
+Field investigations will include visits to artist studios, professional photo and video production facilities, galleries and museums, meetings with curators, critics and other art and photo and video professionals.
 The exposure, in combination with the course textbook, will greatly develop the student's knowledge and understanding of professional issues and expose them to various career possibilities post graduation.
-Students will be required to build a professional portfolio and a promotional package as well as learn about the business aspects of being an artist.
-Student research will be guided by individual, class and faculty critiques and will culminate into a rigorous body of work that can be the initial development towards their Senior Thesis Project for AAV 412 Senior Thesis, the sequel to this course.
+Students will be required to build a professional portfolio and a promotional package as well as learn about the business aspects of being an artist/photographer/videographer.
+Student research will be guided by individual, class and faculty critiques and will culminate into a rigorous body of work that can be the initial development towards their Senior Thesis Project for AAV 432 Senior Thesis, the sequel to this course.

 This course is a senior level course.
-It requires that the students have all the pre-requisites for senior standing within the Visual Art major with a Fine Art Concentration.
-Thus, the student must have taken AAV 318 Theory & Practice and must have a background of core and upper level studio art courses including independent study in a chosen studio topic in order to carry out the requisite research and to participate knowledgeably in the class critique and discussion.
+It requires that the students have all the pre-requisites for senior standing within the Visual Art major with a Fine Art or Lens-Based Art Concentration.
+Thus, the student must have taken AAV 338 Theory & Practice and must have a background of core and upper level studio art courses including independent study in a chosen studio topic in order to carry out the requisite research and to participate knowledgeably in the class critique and discussion.